 We all have our reasons to turn to illegal download in Germany.
-For some it’s about binge-watching the latest HBO hit series, for others it’s about getting their hands first on the latest Coldplay album.
-Some even want to get their hands on a rare 1991 version of the Star-Wars trilogy.
+For some it’s about binge-watching the latest HBO hit series, for others it’s about getting their hands on a rare 1991 version of the Star-Wars trilogy.
 Whatever it is, you might have gotten away with it in your home country.
 However, illegally downloading copyrighted content in Germany is severely condemned by law and is frequently enforced by private law firms who send cease and desist letters.

-If you are reading those lines, you are probably holding an Abmahnung letter from a German lawyer asking you to pay a hefty fine because you were caught in the act.
-I will ask you not to panic and will reply to the many questions you have right now.
+If you are reading those lines, you are probably holding an Abmahnung letter from a German lawyer asking you to pay for compensation.
+Do not: panic: this guide will reply to the many questions you have right now.

 Here is everything you want to know on how to respond to a warning letter for illegally downloading copyrighted content in Germany.

-Illegal download of copyrighted material in Germany, the basic stuff
+Illegal download of copyrighted material in Germany – What you should know:

 On the document, you might see a reference to the set of laws dealing with copyright infringement in Germany; “Urheberrechtsgesetz” or “UrhG”.
 The article making it illegal is § 19a UrhG.